yesenyeehaw/CollegeBored/README.md

 Optional Stories
 - [ ] User can get matched with other universities based on stats on a "compare" activity
+- [ ] User will be able to edit and update their information
 - [ ] Q&A board where people can ask questions and other users can reply to give input
 - [ ] User private or public feature
 - [ ] back to top button